Avogar/BlockChainTipsService/README.md

 ## Installation

 To run our app you will need docker.
-You can read how to install it here: https://docs.docker.com/engine/install.
+You can read how to install it [here](https://docs.docker.com/engine/install).

 Then do the following steps: